Floopa-Nutz/Portfolio/README.md

 # Portfolio
-using javascript css and html
+Using javascript CSS and HTML